-3.14.2 RETRACTING
+3.15.2.
+RETRACTING

-- To negotiate certain obstacles, the anti-tips can be retracted into the wheelchair, or slid upwards until the button (A) locks into place. - In this situation, a third party should stand behind the back support with both (2) hands on the back support handles.
+- To negotiate certain obstacles, the anti-tips can be retracted into the wheelchair, or slid upwards until the button (A) locks into place (see Figure 37-C). - In this situation, a third party should stand behind the back support with both (2) hands on the back support handles.